 1. The History of Human-Centered Design

 Homelessness.
-Climate change.
+Global heating.
 Social injustice.

-These are classic examples of wicked problems.
+These are classic examples of what are termed wicked problems.

 Coined by Horst Rittel, a design theorist, wicked problems are multidimensional and difficult to solve because they often consist of incomplete, contradictory, or changing requirements.
 These problems also tend to be interdisciplinary in that solving one can reveal—or even create another.
 For this reason, wicked problems require a problem-solving method that is collaborative, adaptable, and centered on the complexities of human behavior.